ni/measurement-plugin-python/examples/nidcpower_source_dc_voltage/README.md

 To simulate an NI SMU in software: open `NI MAX`, right-click `Devices and Interfaces`, select `Create New...`, and select `Simulated NI-DAQmx Device or Modular Instrument`.
 SMUs are in the `Power Supplies` category.

+### Note

+- In order to run the measurement with `NIDCPowerSourceDCVoltageMultiSite.pinmap`, it is required to have an NI SMU with 4 or more channels.